NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 ### Calling contract functions

-To call a function of an contract you need to use the `m.call` method in `ModuleBuilder`:
+To call a function of a contract you need to use the `m.call` method in `ModuleBuilder`:

 ```js
 m.call(token, "transfer", [receiver, amount]);